-(2) The operator may determine the appropriate length of time to conduct each step of the step-rate test, provided that each of the steps is conducted for the same amount of time and a stabilized pressure value is obtained within each step.
-If steps are conducted for differing lengths of time, er-if a step does not yield a stabilized pressure value, or if formation breakover is not clearly demonstrated, then the Division may deem the step-rate test inconclusive.
-Suggested step durations are thirty-30 minutes if the formation has a permeability of more than ten-10 millidarcies, and sixty minutes if the formation has a permeability of ten millidarcies or less.
+(2) The operator may determine the appropriate length of time to conduct each step of the step rate test, provided that each of the steps is conducted for the same amount of time and a stabilized pressure value is obtained within each step.
+If steps are conducted for differing lengths of time or if a step does not yield a stabilized pressure value, then the Division may deem the step rate test inconclusive.
+Suggested step durations are thirty minutes if the formation has a permeability of more than ten millidarcies, and sixty minutes if the formation has a permeability of ten millidarcies or less.

-(3) The first three steps of the step-rate test shall be below the fracture gradient.
-Suggested step pressures are 5%, 10%, 20%, 40%, 60%, 80%, and then 100% of the proposed injection rate, or until formation breakdown.
+(3) The first three steps of the step rate test shall be below the fracture gradient.

-(4) Real-time downhole and surface pressure recording using digital pressure gauges shall be employed, unless an alternative has been approved by the Division.
+(4) Real-time downhole pressure recording shall be employed, unless an alternative has been approved by the Division.

-(5) Bottom-hole pressure shall be recorded at a zero injection rate for at least one full time step before the first step of the step_rate test and before for one full time step after the last step of the step_rate test.
+(5) Bottom-hole pressure shall be recorded at a zero injection rate for at least one full time step before the first step of the step rate test and before one full time step after the last step of the step rate test.

-(6) Step-rate test data reported under Section 1724.7(a)(4) shall include the injection rate, bottom-hole pressure, surface pressure, pump rate, volume, and time recorded continuously at a rate of at least one pressure recording per every one-second during the step-rate test.
-The step-rate test data submitted to the Division shall be raw and unaltered and submitted in a digital format.
+(6) Step rate test data reported under Section 1724.7(a)(4) shall include the injection rate, bottom-hole pressure, surface pressure, pump rate volume, and time recorded continuously at a rate of every one second during the step rate test.
+The step rate test data submitted to the Division shall be raw and unaltered.

-(7) Operators shall provide the appropriate Division district office with at least twentyfour-24 hours of advance notice, or other period of advance notice acceptable to the district office, prior to conducting a step-rate test for purposes of this section.
+(7) Operators shall provide the appropriate Division district office with at least twentyfour hours of advance notice, or other period of advance notice acceptable to the district office, prior to conducting a step rate test for purposes of this section.